 Recently, Salisbury University Chapter has been approved for membership in Omicron Delta Epsilon.
 We are the Xi Chapter in Maryland and are the 593rd Chapter in this international organization.

 Phi Beta Lamda (PBL) Future Business Leaders of America

 President: Charleen Fischer

 Faculty Advisor: Dr. Mike Koval

 Phi Beta Lambda is the collegiate division of the Future Business Leaders of America (FBLA) and is the largest student-run organization in the country.
 We are NOT under any circumstances a greek organization.
 We are an equal opportunity organization that seeks the interest of students who have a curiosity in business and/or business-related fields.
 We help members build their resume through competitive events, network at state and national conferences and seminars, and develop leadership within the Salisbury community.

 Society for Human Resource Management (SHRM)

-Faculty Advisor: Professor Marvin Brown, Management & Marketing
+Faculty Advisor: Mr. Marvin Brown, Management & Marketing

 SHRM was created to acquaint students with the human resource field and labor relations.
 The club provides learning opportunities through interaction with Human Resource professionals.
 It also offers updates on new developments in the field of Human Resource Management.